emilorisit/hioa-eng-electronics/README.md

 Overview

 This repository contains an electronics engineering project developed in 2013 during my studies at OsloMet (formerly HIOA).
-The project focuses on designing and implementing a boat control system, showcasing skills in PCB design, electrical engineering, Arduino programming, hardware integration, and project management.
+The project focuses on designing and implementing a boat control system, showcasing skills in PCB design, electrical engineering, Arduino programming, Android development, hardware integration, and project management.

 Project Features